✨X-SAM

 Benchmark Results

-Table 6.
-Comparison of Reasoning Segmentation.
-We compare X-SAM with other methods on the reasoning segmentation benchmark.
+Tab.
+8. Comparison of Interactive Segmentation.
+We compare X-SAM with other methods on the interactive segmentation benchmark.

 Benchmark Results